-Inherent Risks in the Anritsu Group's Technology and Marketing Strategies
+(1) Inherent Risks in the Anritsu Group's Technology and Marketing Strategies

 The Anritsu Group works to deploy its well-developed technological capabilities to provide products and services that offer value to customers.
 However, the rapid pace of technological innovation in the Anritsu Group's core information and communication markets and the Anritsu Group's ability to deliver products and services in a timely manner to meet the needs and wants of customers are factors that have the potential to exert a material impact on the Anritsu Group's results.
-Amid advances in mobile phone and internet protocol (IP) technologies, an especially important point is the ability to provide customers with timely solutions based on an accurate understanding of trends in services incorporating voice, video, internet and mobile, as well as Fixed-Mobile Convergence (FMC) and NGN.
+Amid advances in mobile phone and internet protocol (IP) technologies, an especially important point is the ability to provide customers with timely solutions based on an accurate understanding of trends in service and research and development investment for quadruple play services incorporating voice, video, internet and mobile, as well as Fixed-Mobile Convergence (FMC) and NGN.